catherinetkl/Programming-knowledgehut/certified-scrum-master/pre-readings/agile.md

 1. Deliver working software that captures the patients information
 2. While you continue to work on developing other features like capturing the diagnostic reports, doctor's notes, etc (Work in progress - WIP)

-## 3.2 Agile Principles 2 - Welcome changing requirements, even if they are late in development.
+## 3.2 Agile Principle 2 - Welcome changing requirements, even if they are late in development.
 Agile Processes harness change for the customer's competitive advantage
 Referring back to Patient management system, doctors when they see their own notes/memo, they have the issue of not having enough time to key in the notes
 Given that they only spend 15-20 minutes per patient, the request for voice notes to Alexa and prescriptions cannot.